andrew/ultimate-awesome/README.md

 - [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-nlp](https://github.com/awesomelistsio/awesome-nlp) - A curated list of awesome frameworks, libraries, tools, datasets, tutorials, and research papers for Natural Language Processing (NLP).
 This list covers a variety of NLP tasks, from text processing and tokenization to state-of-the-art language models and applications like sentiment analysis and machine translation.
 - [awesome-privacy-coins](https://github.com/awesomelistsio/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.
+- [awesome-travel-hacking](https://github.com/awesomelistsio/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-slack-apps-for-developers](https://github.com/axolo-co/awesome-slack-apps-for-developers) - A curated list of awesome, Slack apps.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.